arturboyun/Sloth/README.md

 # Sloth

-The tool for the monitor of temperature.
+The cross-platform tool for monitor temperatures of your pc.

 ### Stack: Tauri + Solid + Typescript